jadc/notes/chem/20ib/unit5.md

 **Tip:** Always balance oxygens last.

+### Solubility
+Remember to verify if new elements together are soluble using the solubility table.

+If they are, write the compound as aqueous. (aq)
+If they aren't, write the compound as solid. (s)

 # Stoichiometry
 A process used to predict the amount of reactant required or product formed in a quantitative (complete, 100%) chemical reaction.